-- For safety reasons, students are not permitted to run to or in the cafeteria and snack bar area. - Each student is required to wait her turn without pushing or shoving. - To keep the cafeteria clean and sanitary, students are expected to dispose of excess food and drink, packaging and cafeteria trays in the garbage cans provided.
+- For safety reasons, students are not permitted to run to or in the cafeteria and snack bar area. - Each student is required to wait her turn without pushing or shoving. - In order to keep the cafeteria clean and sanitary, students are expected to dispose of excess food and drink, packaging and cafeteria trays in the garbage cans provided.